 These answers to these questions will no doubt impact where you live, your earnings potential, and the lifestyle you’ll experience as a healthcare provider.

-While permanent positions have been the go-to choice for many providers who are entering the medical field, the demand for freedom and an ENHANCED WORK-LIFE BALANCE is causing many providers to give up their full-time hospital job for contract-based locum tenens work.
+While permanent positions have been the go-to choice for many providers entering the medical field, the demand for freedom and an ENHANCED WORK-LIFE BALANCE is causing many providers to give up their full-time hospital job for contract-based locum tenens work.

 Locum tenens physicians provide contract-based work for hospitals that need more hospitalists.
 Essentially, if a hospital experiences a shortage of physicians, they’ll reach out to and work with a locum tenens staffing company to secure temporary providers.